 This story was originally published in full at Krochet Kids Intl. on February 3, 2016.

-Every Krochet Kids product has a very unique and special journey before it arrives packaged neatly on your doorstep.
+Every product has a very unique and special journey before it arrives packaged neatly on your doorstep.
 One of our most-loved products, “the Becks” has been a favorite among supporters since we first introduced it in Spring 2013.
-From raw materials to finished product, we want to show you how this beanie is created and how these products positively impact those in our program.
+From raw materials to finished product, we wanted to show you how this beanie is created and how these products positively impact those in our program.

 Because great products begin with great materials, we start with high-quality yarn that is carefully threaded through a hand-powered knitting machine.
 Each woman is specially trained and approach these machines with a high level of expertise and skill to ensure a quality product.